Resources | Self-hosted Wallets

 Manual Signing Method Explained

 Manual signing is a solution that allows wallet owners to prove self-hosted wallet ownership through digital signatures to a VASP where they are clients.
 This method relies on the basic technical capabilities of any wallet.
-Not only is it one of the less time-consuming wallet verification methods, but it is also incredibly secure compared to other methods, like visual proof.
+Not only is it one of the less time-consuming wallet verification methods, but it is also incredibly secure compared to other methods, like visual proofs.

-But How Does It Work?
+How It Works

 What Are the Pros?